Rigellute/spotify-tui/README.md

 ### Manual

-1. Download the latest [binary](https://github.com/Rigellute/spotify-tui/releases) (currently only for macOS).
+1. Download the latest [binary](https://github.com/Rigellute/spotify-tui/releases) for your OS.
 1. `cd` to the file you just downloaded and unzip
 1. `cd` to `spotify-ui` and run with `./spt`